Charity & Support Group Help After Work Accident

 Why charities and support groups matter

-Charities and independent organisations provide free or low-cost services that complement NHS care and legal claims.
+Charities and independent organisations often provide free or low-cost services that complement NHS care and legal claims.
 They can help you:

 - Navigate the benefits system